 Miles “Mac” MacGregor

 Born in Los Angeles in 1980 to an engineer and an artist, Mac has been creating and studying art independently since childhood.
-He was inspired at a young age by classic European painters such as Caravaggio, and Vermeer and Art Nouveau symbolists such as Klimt and Mucha.
-This was mixed with the more contemporary influences of graffiti and photorealism, as well as as the Chicano & Mexican culture he grew up around.
+He was inspired at a young age by classic European painters such as Caravaggio and Vermeer, and Art Nouveau symbolists such as Klimt and Mucha.
+This was mixed with the more contemporary influences of graffiti and photorealism, as well as the Chicano & Mexican culture he grew up around.

-He began painting with acrylics and painting graffiti in the mid ’90s, when his primary focus became the life-like rendering of human faces and figures.
-He has since worked consistently toward developing his unique rendering style, which utilizes repeating contour lines reminiscent of ripples.
-Turing patterns and indigenous North American art.
-In 1999 he began to paint portraits of his friends and anonymous Mexican Laborers in public spaces throughout the American southwest, both legally and illegally.
-He also started painting large technicolor aerosol interpretations of classic paintings by old European masters.
-This led to being commissioned in 2003 by the Groeninge Museum in Brugge, Belgium to paint his interpretations of classic Flemish Primitive paintings in the museum’s collection.
-He has since been commissioned to paint murals across the US, as well as in Mexico, Denmark, Sweden, Canada, South Korea, Belgium, Italy, The Netherlands, Puerto Rico, Spain, France, Singapore, Germany, Ireland, the UK, Vietnam and Cuba.
+He began painting with acrylics and painting graffiti in the mid ’90s, when his primary focus became the lifelike rendering of human faces and figures.
+He has since worked consistently towards developing his unique rendering style, which utilizes repeating contour lines reminiscent of ripples, Turing patterns and indigenous North American art.
+In 1999 he began to paint portraits of his friends and anonymous Mexican laborers in public spaces throughout the American southwest, both legally and illegally.
+He also started painting large aerosol interpretations of classic paintings by old European masters which led to being commissioned in 2003 by the Groeninge Museum in Brugge, Belgium to paint his versions of classic paintings in the museum’s collection.
+He has since been commissioned to paint murals across the US, as well as in Mexico, Denmark, Sweden, Cuba, Canada, South Korea, Belgium, Italy, The Netherlands, Puerto Rico, Spain, France, Singapore, Germany, Ireland, England, and Vietnam.

-Some of his murals have become local landmarks, especially his collaborations with Retna, which combine Mac’s representational figures with Retna’s typography and designs.
-The majority of their collaborations have been painted in LA, though a few notable murals were painted in Miami’s Wynwood Arts district for Primary Flight/Art Basel from 2007, 2008 & 2009, including one painted on the Margulies Collection building.
-Mac and Retna had an important exhibition together, “Vagos y Reinas: at the Robert Berman Gallery at the Bergamot Station in Santa Monica in 2009.
+Many of his murals have become iconic landmarks, especially his collaborations with Retna, which combine Mac’s representational figures or portraits with Retna’s typography and designs.
+The majority of their collaborations have been painted in Los Angeles, as well as a few notable murals in Miami’s Wynwood Arts district from 2007-2009.
+Mac and Retna had an important exhibition together, “Vagos y Reinas” at the Robert Berman Gallery in Santa Monica in 2009.
 Alianza, a book documenting their individual and collaborative works was published by Upper Playground/Gingko Press that year.
 Their work was also featured on the cover of the US edition of the World Atlas of Street Art and Graffiti published by Yale University Press in 2013.